Sports Betting · Investigation & Early Lawsuits HOT

 What proof is needed for a gambling addiction lawsuit?

 Helpful evidence includes bank statements, betting app account history, screenshots of promotions, self-exclusion requests, medical records, and support communications.
-You can still submit a case review without complete documentation.
+Proof is not required to begin exploring a claim.

 What is considered gambling addiction legally?